SCOPE OF THIS CHAPTER

 The National Minimum Standards/Quality Standards contain specific requirements on safeguarding and child protection for each particular regulated setting where children live away from home.

 Children living away from home are particularly vulnerable to being abused by adults and peers.
 Limited and sometimes controlled contact with family and carers may affect a child's ability to disclose what is happening to them.
-Given that many young people live away from home because of concerns about the conditions, it is particularly important that their welfare is protected when they are being cared for by another agency or institution.
+Given that young people may live away from home because of concerns about the conditions or the ability of their parents or carers to safeguard their welfare, it is particularly important that their welfare is protected when they are being cared for by another agency or institution.